vossisboss/pyconwagtail2024/README.md

-# Step Three: Creating a basic blog
+# Step Four: Creating a basic blog

 Now that you've extended the Home page and added some custom models that we'll need, let's add the key parts of our blog.
 To do that, you'll need to create a new app with the command: